veelenga/veelenga.github.io/_posts/2015-09-11-observer-design-pattern-in-crystal-language.markdown

 <br>

-Source code for example used in this article you may find on [Crystal Patterns](https://veelenga.gitbooks.io/crystal-patterns/content/behavioral/observer.html).
+Source code for example used in this article you may find in [Crystal Patterns](https://github.com/veelenga/crystal-patterns/blob/master/behavioral/observer.cr) Github repo.